-Economists Say Trump Administration Is Over-Paying Farmers For Trade Losses
+Economists Say Trump Administration Is Overpaying Farmers For Trade Losses

 Agricultural economists, however, disagreed.
 "This is going to be a lot of money pumped into the Corn Belt," said Scott Irwin at the University of Illinois.

-Even last year's smaller aid package probably overpaid farmers for their trade-related losses, according to a new analysis from the University of Missouri's Food and Agricultural Policy Research Institute (FAPRI).
+Even last year's smaller aid package probably overpaid farmers for their trade-related losses, according to a new analysis from the University of Missouri's Food and Agricultural Policy Research Institute .
 The study, as first reported by the The Food and Environment Reporting Network's Ag Insider, looked specifically at soybeans, because soybeans were hit hardest by the trade dispute, and most of the aid package went to soybean farmers.

 According to the new study, Chinese tariffs caused the price of soybeans grown in the U.S. to drop by $.78 per bushel.
 Last year's aid package, however, paid farmers more than twice that much — $1.65 per bushel of soybeans that each farmer produced.